1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1974 S Proof DCAM Dime

-The 1974 Dime belongs to the Roosevelt dime series, designed by John R. Sinnock.
+The 1974 Dime belongs to the Roosevelt dime series, designed by John R. Sinnock (with significant creative input from his assistant Gilroy Roberts, who later became Chief Engraver).
 The 1974 dimes include regular circulation strikes from Philadelphia (no mint mark) and Denver (D mint mark), as well as proof coins from San Francisco (S mint mark) produced specifically for collectors.

 The Obverse of the 1974 Dime

 The obverse displays President Franklin D. Roosevelt’s left-facing profile.
 “LIBERTY” arcs along the left rim, while “IN GOD WE TRUST” appears beneath his chin.
-The date “1974” and designer’s initials “JS” are positioned at the base of Roosevelt’s neck.
-The mint mark, when present, appears above the date.
+The date “1974” and designer’s initials “JS” are positioned at the base of Roosevelt’s neck, and the mint mark — when present — appears above the date.

 The Reverse of the 1974 Dime